Xilinx/Vitis-Tutorials/Hardware_Accelerators/Feature_Tutorials/02-mixing-c-rtl-kernels/README.md

 ### Run Emulation

 During emulation, you gather application timeline data, consisting of host and device events, which can be reviewed after emulation has completed on a common timeline.
-The Application Timeline data collection must be enabled before running the emulation by setting *timeline_trace=true* option in an `xrt.ini` file.
+The Application Timeline data collection must be enabled before running the emulation by setting *opencl_trace=true* option in an `xrt.ini` file.

   ```
   [Debug]
-  profile=true
+  opencl_summary=true
-  timeline_trace=true
+  opencl_trace=true
   ```

 This file has already been created and is in the `run1` and `run2` directories.